sbazhko/blog/content/posts/post2.md

 These components are housed in large facilities called data centers.
 A region is a geographical area with multiple data centers, and each region is divided into several availability zones.
 An AZ consists of one or more data centers connected by high-speed links, enabling rapid data synchronization.

 This redundancy ensures reliability.
-For example, if one data center is destroyed—whether by a rocket (to dramatize!) or natural disaster—the others continue functioning.
+For example, if one data center is destroyed—whether by a rocket or natural disaster - the others continue functioning.
 However, there are trade-offs when working across regions:

 - Higher latency: Data transfer between distant regions is slower.
 - Increased complexity: Managing inter-region setups is challenging.